• Skip to main content

 • Certain types of room entry situations

-These vests offer protection against high power calibers.
+These vests offer protection against high-power calibers.
 Side protection is usually included in addition to front and back armored plate protection.
-The amount of pockets elevates too, allowing you to pack more equipment.
+The number of pockets elevate too, allowing you to pack more equipment.

 Keep in mind that adding equipment just because you have extra space, however, can weigh you down unnecessarily.